 The HEALE program is delivered in person by trained educators who visit healthcare facilities.
-The six-module curriculum covers a range of issues related to LGBTQ elders, including HIV and aging, sex and sexuality, legal issues, and caring for transgender elders.
+The six-module curriculum covers a range of issues related to LGBTQ elders, including HIV and aging, sex and sexuality, clarifying terms like asexual, legal issues, and caring for transgender elders.
 Nurses earn 1.0 CNE for each completed module.

 The Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Community

 This $15 course offered through continuingEDUCATION is approved for 1.5 contact hours by multiple agencies, including the ANCC, the California Board of Registered Nursing, and the District of Columbia Board of Nursing.
 Delivered as an online course, it seeks to give nurses greater insight into issues the LGBTQ community faces when accessing healthcare.

 A wide range of healthcare providers, including nurses, physical and occupational therapists, social workers, and pharmacists, would find the course beneficial.
 It covers the history of the LGBTQ community and their interactions and experiences with healthcare.
 It also offers general practice guidelines for all providers in caring for LGBTQ patients.

 LGBTQ Cultural Competence Training